 Our belts progress as follows:

-- White belt – earned after your first month in the Dojo; users must subscribe to the Dojo to receive this belt.
+- White belt – earned after completing the Dojo application and having your application accepted; users must subscribe to the Dojo to receive this belt.

 - Yellow belt – earned after three months of active training as a white belt.

 - Orange belt – earned after three months of active training as a yellow belt.

 - Green belt – earned after three months of active training as an orange belt.

 - Blue belt – earned after three months of active training as a green belt.